 Presidential perfection.

-Presidents Day may not be known as a “food” holiday per se, but Presidents Day is still reason to cook up something fun and tasty.
-From George Washington’s mother’s gingerbread to J.F.K’s favorite waffles, here are 11 patriotic Presidents Day recipes and foods worth celebrating, each one tested and trustworthy.
+Presidents’ Day may not be known as a “food” holiday, but these recipes all get our vote of confidence.
+From George Washington’s mother’s gingerbread to J.F.K’s favorite waffles, here are 11 patriotic Presidents’ Day recipes and foods worth celebrating, each one tested and trustworthy.

 Red, white, and blueberry pound cake, anyone?
-These dessert recipes — some with historic and patriotic flair — will keep Presidents Day sweet, no matter what.
+These dessert recipes — some with historic and patriotic flair — will keep Presidents’ Day sweet, no matter what.
+Let’s start as nature intended: with dessert first.

 Mary Washington’s Gingerbread Cake

-Our first president, George Washington, may not have had the best relationship with his mother, but the woman sure could bake a cake.
+Our first president, George Washington, may have had a thorny relationship with his mother, but the woman sure could bake a cake.
 Her moist, generously-spiced gingerbread takes the cake for all-time great winter desserts — with patriotic flavor to match.

 Loaded Cowboy Blondies